-Whether due to troubling experiences from the past, or difficult issues in the present, we may experience stress, anxiety, depression, relationship difficulties, or just a general sense of unfulfillment.
+Whether due to troubling experiences from the past or difficult issues in the present we may experience stress, anxiety, depression, relationship difficulties, or just a general sense of being unfulfilled.
 These issues can affect all aspects of our lives.
 The goal of counselling/psychotherapy, therefore, is to lead a healthier more fulfilling life by becoming more aware of what holds us back and avoiding the things that throw us off balance.

-You will be supported in changing unhelpful dynamics thereby gaining confidence in your ability to manage your life for the better.
+You will be supported in resolving your troubling issues in order to manage your life for the better.